mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 seems that it's a complete different, different way of consultancy, which is really focused on understanding community.
 As you said, understanding how open source works.
-So they are not only using open source, but they are producing opensource.
+So they are not only using open source, but they are producing open source.
 So do you have to.
 Brief and no, they're the way in and out.
 Right.
 That's really cool.
 Um, and when you're looking at this different.
 Clients that you worked with, right?
 You said Docker, you said Gatsby at they're all open source.